 When it comes to continuity across species, visual and sound communication are the most common but not necessarily used in the same way.

 Body language is universal among many species.
 Dogs and cats both use similar body language to display fear or dominance.
-Animals such as wolves and coyotes that live in groups use body language to establish a pack hierarchy and strengthen bonds between pack members.
+Animals such as wolves and coyotes live in groups and use body language to establish a pack hierarchy and strengthen bonds between pack members.

 Cats will flick their tails quickly from side to side when they feel irritated or threatened.
 They will also use eye contact to communicate their intentions.
 Prolonged eye contact is considered a warning or threat.
-To signal a greeting, cats will squint or slow blink to one another.
+To signal a greeting, cats will squint or slow blink at one another.
 This prevents confusion during meetings and potential fights over territory.